ijlyttle/covidStates/workflow/README.md

 proj_use_workflow("workflow", git_ignore_data = FALSE)
 ```

-1. This creates a `README.Rmd` from a template, which is then edited
+1. This creates a `README.Rmd` from a template.
+Edit and knit this file
-    and knit.
+    as you see fit.

-2. With *this* file open in the RStudio IDE, create a new
+2. With *this* `README.Rmd` file open in the RStudio IDE, create a new
     workflow-component RMarkdown file from a template using:

     ``` r
     projthis::proj_workflow_use_rmd("00-import")
     ```

+    If you have an RMarkdown file open in the RStudio IDE,
+    `proj_workflow_use_rmd()` will use its path as the default path for
-    The newly-created file looks like
+    the newly-created file, which looks like
     [this](https://github.com/ijlyttle/covidStates/blob/create-import/workflow/00-import.Rmd).
     In the YAML metadata, you’ll see: